CypheronLabs/Cypheron-core/docs/getting-started/installation.md

 # Installation & Setup

-This guide covers everything you need to get PQ-Core running in your environment, from local development to production deployment.
+This guide covers everything you need to get Cypheron-Core running in your environment, from local development to production deployment.

 ## Server Installation